SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 :newTerm:`Binary expressions` combine
-an infix binary operator with the expression that it takes as its left-hand and right-hand arguments.
+an infix binary operator with the expression that it takes as its left- and right-hand arguments.
 It has the following form:

 .. syntax-outline::